Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-13.md

     - C. Amazon SageMaker
     - D. Amazon Lightsail

-50. A customer is deploying a new application and needs to choose an AWS Region. <br/>Which of the following factors could influence the customer's decision?
+50. A customer is deploying a new application and needs to choose an AWS Region.
+Which of the following factors could influence the customer's decision?
 (Select TWO.)
     - A. Reduced latency to users
     - B. The application's presentation in the local language
     - C. Data sovereignty compliance